-ASCH and its affiliate, the ASCH-Education and Research Foundation, jointly sponsor basic, intermediate and advanced level instruction through our professional training in clinical hypnosis.
+The ASCH-Education and Research Foundation sponsors basic, intermediate and advanced level instruction through its professional training in clinical hypnosis.
 These Regional Workshops are held four to six times a year.
-ASCH makes every effort to hold workshops in all regions of the US.
+ASCH-ERF makes every effort to hold workshops in all regions of the US.

 Basic Workshop: Fundamentals of Hypnosis

 Why pursue training in Clinical Hypnosis?
 What are the benefits?

 Clinicians who are trained in clinical hypnosis learn a range of communication skills that facilitate reaching the therapeutic goal through more effective utilization of the patient’s or client’s innate resources.
 Clinical hypnosis incorporates the science of neurobiology and brain plasticity, and its principles are trans-theoretical.
 Suggestion is an inevitable part of any treatment.
 Learning hypnosis allows you to better understand how you currently use suggestive language in your treatment approaches and how to increase and diversify your range of skills in suggesting therapeutic possibilities.

 • Rapidly establish rapport and the hypnotic relationship across developmental ages;

 • Facilitate change, Ego-strengthen and reduce impediments to change;

 • Cost-effective, collaborative, person centered treatment; and